 Laser tattoo removal is the safest and easiest way to remove an unwanted tattoo.
 At Premium Tattoo Removal we know how to effectively remove ink while minimizing pain.

 With today’s technology, we are able to precisely target the ink in your tattoo with minimal side effects.
 The laser energy gently passes through the outermost layer of skin until it reaches your tattoo’s pigment and leaves the lower layers untouched.
-The skin is very rarely broken, although some swelling and sensitive in the skin is common.
+The skin is very rarely broken, although some swelling and sensitivity in the skin are common.

 For your comfort, we use the Zimmer Cryo 6 cold air machine the gold standard for epidermal cooling.